 REITs or Real Estate Investment Trusts investments are an alternative to purchasing real estate directly.
 It’s owning real estate without the hassle.
 A REIT is similar to owning a stock, where it can be publicly traded on the stock market.
 There are also REITs mutual funds and ETFs that diversify by investing in many individual REITs.

 By tax law, REITs have to return 90% of their income to their shareholders.
 By this setup many REITs have attractive yields.
 On average a REIT yields around 5 – 6%.
 Unlike dividend stocks which are currently taxed at maximum of 15%, REITs are taxed at your ordinary income rate.
-So in many cases you are best to invest in REITs in tax differed accounts like an IRA or 401(k) to minimize taxes.
+So in many cases you are best to invest in REITs in tax deferred accounts like an IRA or 401(k) to minimize taxes.

 Just like real estate, REITs can invest in many categories, and/or many geographical regions.
 Real estate is typically broken down into these categories: